Near East: Single region concept

-The spirit of the Crusaders may thus be said still to linger in those latitudes which, to give geographical and political cohesion, are here broadly named the Middle and Near East; and, to use a somewhat dangerous but illuminating figure of speech, it may be even be maintained that to-day, as of old, the white man and the Cross remain as blindly opposed to the brown man and Islamism, Hinduism and what these creeds postulate, as the most uncompromising bigot could desire.

 According to Simpson, the reason why the "Problem of the Nearer East" remained so misunderstood in the Western world (compared to diplomatic and political issues in the Near East) was due to the fact that "there is no good work dealing with these problems as one whole, and much misunderstanding consequently exists."

 One presumed region, one name

 The term Near and Middle East, held the stage for a few years before World War I. It proved to be less acceptable to a colonial point of view that saw the entire region as one.
 In 1916 Captain T. C. Fowle, 40th Pathans (troops of British India), wrote of a trip he had taken from Karachi to Syria just before the war.
 The book does not contain a single instance of Near East.
 Instead, the entire region is considered the Middle East.
 The formerly Near Eastern sections of his trip are now "Turkish" and not Ottoman.

 Subsequently, with the disgrace of Near East in diplomatic and military circles, Middle East prevailed.
 However, Near East continues in some circles at the discretion of the defining agency or academic department.
 They are not generally considered distinct regions as they were at their original definition.

 Although racial and colonial definitions of the Middle East are no longer considered ideologically sound, the sentiment of unity persists.
-For much, but by no means all, of the Middle East, the predominance of Islam lends some unity, as does the transient accident of geographical continuity.
+For much, but by no means all, of the Middle East, the predominance of Islam lends some unity, as does the accident of geographical continuity.
 Otherwise there is but little basis except for history and convention to lump together peoples of multiple, often unrelated languages, governments, loyalties and customs.